 - Control password configuration.
 You can set a service account so the user can’t change their own password.
 You can also set it so the account can’t be delegated to someone else.
 This ensures the administrator controls the password, and nobody other than authorized users has access to the account.

 - Enable auditing.
 Be sure to enable auditing for all service accounts and related objects.
 Once auditing is enabled, regularly check the logs to see who’s using the accounts, when, and for what purposes.
 Auditing is one of the most important of the best practices: it helps ensure security, verifies internal processes and compliance measures are being followed, and can discover any issues or breaches before too much time passes.

 - Implement access rights management software.
-Carefully managing your Active Directory service accounts is crucial to preventing misuse of broad access and privileges.
+Being careful is crucial to preventing misuse of broad access and privileges.
 An access rights management tool can be beneficial to ensure user accounts are set up and managed with appropriate permissions and access.

 I recommend SolarWinds® Access Rights Manager (ARM), which is built to automate account management process and reduce the time you need to spend provisioning.
 The software also includes detailed auditing and compliance monitoring tools to help you meet strict security compliance requirements, including policy- and industry-specific compliance regulations such as GDPR, PCI DSS, and HIPAA.